jasonplatts/nova-todo/README.md

 Displays TODO and FIXME tags within a sidebar tree view in Panic's macOS code editor, Nova.

+**There are several known issues with this release mostly related to the setting and observation of preferences.
+After setting a configuration, please press the "Refresh" button on the sidebar header to see these changes reflected in the tree view.
+For this reason, it is a pre-1.0 release.**

 ## Installing

 Enable the extension in the extension library within Nova.